pytest-dev/pyfakefs/docs/intro.rst

 Code <http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html>`__
 was announced, `John McGehee <https://github.com/jmcgeheeiv>`__ merged all three Google Code projects together `on
-GitHub <https://github.com/jmcgeheeiv/pyfakefs>`__ where an enthusiastic community actively maintains and extends pyfakefs.
+GitHub <https://github.com/pytest-dev/pyfakefs>`__ where an enthusiastic community actively maintains and extends pyfakefs.
+In 2022, the repository has been transferred to `pytest-dev <https://github.com/pytest-dev>`__ to ensure continuous maintenance.